NanoComp/meep/doc/docs/Python_User_Interface.md

 Low-Level Functions
 -------------------

 By default, Meep initializes C++ objects like `meep::structure` and `meep::fields` in the `Simulation` object based on attributes like `sources` and `geometry`.
 Theses objects are then accessible via `simulation_instance.structure` and `simulation_instance.fields`.
-Given these, you can then call essentially any function in the C++ interface, because all of the C++ functions are automatically made accessible to Python by a wrapper-generator program called [SWIG](https://en.wikipedia.org/wiki/SWIG).
+Given these, you can then call essentially any function in the C++ interface, because all of the C++ functions are automatically made accessible to Python by the wrapper-generator program [SWIG](https://en.wikipedia.org/wiki/SWIG).

 ### Initializing the Structure and Fields